bvbohnen/X3_Customizer/Documentation.md

        equipped, or ships may lack enough shield inventory to fill up added slots.

+      * adjustment_factors_dict:
-      The adjustment_factors_dict is a dict keyed by ship type, holding a tuple of (targeted_total_shielding, reduction_factor), where any ships with shield above targeted_total_shielding will have reduction_factor applied to their shield amount above the target.
+        - Dict keyed by ship type, holding a tuple of (targeted_total_shielding, reduction_factor), where any ships with shields above targeted_total_shielding will have reduction_factor applied to their shield amount above the target.

  * Adjust_Ship_Speed